kw7oe/kw7oe.github.io/content/posts/the-one-simple-trick-to-accomplish-your-so-many-goals.md

 There could be a couple of reasons:

-- The thing you are focusing on might require intense effort.
-It's more mentally/physically draining where it's not feasible to work on it every day the whole month.
-This means that you want to balance out your day with something less intensive.
+- The thing you are focusing on require intense effort.
+It's more mentally/physically draining.
+Hence, it's not feasible to work on it every day the whole month.
+For such scenario, you want to balance out your day with something less intensive.
 - You just can't work on a single thing the whole month.
-You are so curious of everything where you can't stop yourself from feeling curious and wanting to get your hands dirty.
+You are so curious about everything where you can't stop yourself to get your hands dirty.

 Practically, while I advocate you to focus on one thing at a time, you can